alen-softic/Spectral-Clusetering/README.md

 ## Get started
 All of the folders are self-contained and the matlab scripts are exported to html documents as well.
 For image segmentation oklab colorspace is used.
 The folder **'gptoolbox'** must be added to path.
-I found it is siplest to right click on the 'gptoolbox' folder and select
+I found it siplest to right click on the 'gptoolbox' folder and select

 'Add to path' -> 'Selected folders and subfolders'.